The Sebei people

 The Sebei, now known as the Sabiny also speak Kupsabiny, which is the Kalanjin official local language.
 The language is also spoken by other smaller Kalanjin groups.
 These inhabit the hills of Mount Elgon.
 When you put these smaller groups that live in the hills of Mount Elgon together with the Sebei, they are called the Saboat.
 In addition, all the Kalenjin circumcise teenage boys and girls as a rite of passage including the Sabiny.

 History of the Sabiny/Sebei People

-The modern Sabiny comprises three previously independent but meticulously interrelated tribes that inhabit the northern and north western slopes of Mount Elgon.
+The modern Sabiny comprises three previously independent but meticulously interrelated tribes.
+They inhabit the northern and northwestern slopes of Mount Elgon.
 These tribes identify themselves as the Sebei.
 Formerly, these tribes included the Sapin, the Mbai and Sor.